-Schools were not closed in response to the seasonal flu.
+Schools were not closed in response to the seasonal influenza.
 Why would they be?
 That happens every single year – the seasonal flu isn’t news.
 Although the deaths are sometimes noticed.
 In early January, The Seattle Times reported that:

 Of the people who have died so far this season, one was younger than 5 years old and another was between the ages of 5 and 17, state health officials report.
 Two adults between the ages of 30 and 49 have died, and the remaining 17 were people 50 or older.

 The seasonal flu is scary!
 It can kill you even if you are young and healthy.
 Already, this year’s seasonal influenza has killed something like 30,000 people in the United States alone.